Littledeath: "The Last Ship on the River"

-"The Last Ship on the River" was released in 1994 as the only single from Littledeath.
+"The Last Ship on the River" was released on 25 April 1994 as the only single from Littledeath.
 It was issued on CD with three bonus tracks: "Sweet Black Luger" from Littledeath, the exclusive track "Without Her" and a live recording of the traditional song "Will the Circle Be Unbroken", courtesy of Clyde 1.

 Grant has described "The Last Ship on the River" as a song which "deals with the urban [and economic] decline in Glasgow".
 He told The Paisley Daily Express in 1994, "The change in the economic landscape of Glasgow is very profound.
 Shipbuilding has all but disappeared.
 This song captures some of this feeling as I've always been very close spiritually to the city."